-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for funding under the FY 2012 Paul Coverdell Forensic Science Improvement Grants Program.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding under the FY 2014 Paul Coverdell Forensic Science Improvement Grants Program.
 This program furthers the Department's mission by providing States and units of local government with tools needed to meet the challenges of crime and justice.
 Specifically, this program seeks to improve the quality and timeliness of forensic science and medical examiner services, including services provided by laboratories operated by States and units of local government.